digital-asset/docs.daml.com/docs/2.10.0/docs/daml-finance/concepts/lifecycling.rst

 provides a standard mechanism for processing such events across different instruments.
 The output is not limited to cash but can also include the distribution of other asset types.

-The interfaces for lifecycling are defined in the ``Daml.Finance.Interface.Lifecycle`` package, and several default implementations are provided in the ``Daml.Finance.Lifecycle`` package.
+The interfaces for lifecycling are defined in the ``Daml.Finance.Interface.Lifecycle.V4`` package, and several default implementations are provided in the ``Daml.Finance.Lifecycle.V4`` package.

 In this section, we first motivate the particular approach to lifecycling in Daml Finance.
 We then explain the process in detail using the example of a cash dividend event.
 Finally, we describe each